Emerge-Lab/gpudrive/README.md

 * `RewardType`: There are 3 types of rewards that can be exported from the sim.
   - `DistanceBased` - Exports the distance of the agent to the goal.
   - `OnGoalAchieved` - Exports 1 if the agent has reached the goal, else 0.
-  - `Dense` - Exports the distance of the agent from its expert trajectory specified in the dataset.
+  - `Dense`(Not Implemented)- Exports the distance of the agent from its expert trajectory specified in the dataset.
 * `distanceToGoalThreshold`: This threshold is used to determine if the agent has reached the goal or not. `Default: 0.0`
 * `distanceToExpertThreshold`: This threshold is used to determine agent is following the expert trajectory or not. `Default: 0.0`

 ### Road reduction algorithm
 To manage the performance and simplify the observation space of the simulator, we apply a polyline reduction algorithm on the road edges, lines and lanes.
 We use the ['Visvalingam-Whyatt Algorithm'](https://en.wikipedia.org/wiki/Visvalingam%E2%80%93Whyatt_algorithm).

 * `polylineReductionThreshold`: This threshold determines how much reduction is to be applied to the road lines.
 Ranges from `0` to `+ve inf`.
-If set to `0`, no reduction will be applied. `Default: 1.0`
+If set to `0`, no reduction will be applied. `Default: 0.5`

 ### Collision Behaviour
 For easy troubleshooting and learning various policies, the behaviour of the agents on collisions can be configured.